senior-cyber/pki-master/README.md

 Home / FIDO2 : it is Passkeys
 Home / PIV (Personal Identity Verification) : it is x509 certificate

 TOTP: it is Time-Base One-Time Password, 6 digit

+PIN : it is PIN
+PUK : it is PIN Unlock Code

 ```